 In 2019, the third generation of its self-driving car has been announced.
 Heavily equipped in multiple backup systems to improve safety, with an additional $1 billion in investments from Toyota, Softbank’s Vision Fund, and Denso.
 Uber has also purchased 600 acres of land near Pittsburgh, which is planned to be used to build a new test track for self-driving vehicles.
 The new track is the latest expansion of Uber’s self-driving car ambitions and will employ about 200 people.

-How much can Self Driving Cars Engineer earn in the autonomous and flying car industry?
+How much can Self Driving Cars Engineer earn?

 According to the latest data, a Self-driving Car Engineer makes around $240,000 a year.
 Even the lowest earners are making higher than $150,000 and the top 25th percentile makes over $350,000.
 Why do they earn so much?
 The answer is simple – this position is becoming to be the most desired one that needs highly skilled computer science professionals.
 The more, there is not a lot of them currently meeting the specific requirements to work in this fast-growing development sector.

-What skills are needed to become a successful Self Driving Cars Engineer in autonomous systems?
+What skills are needed to become a successful Self Driving Cars Engineer?

 Autonomous systems combine several areas: decision making, motion planning, perception, etc. However, what skills are needed to achieve success?
 Technical knowledge is a must.
 Programming skills are just a start.
 Code is absolutely vital for someone working on an autonomous vehicle.
 Even if you are not directly involved with the software, you need to have a complete understanding of how the whole system works.
 Especially the following languages are of paramount significance: Python, C++, and Linux.
 Robotics and electrical engineering are also important.